-Hermit crabs do not need huge elaborate homes, but the appropriate temperature and humidity are vital to their health.
-Remember that land hermit crabs come from warm tropical climates and therefore need a warm, humid environment to survive.
-See the end of the article for some online retailers specializing in hermit crab supplies.
+Hermit crabs don't need an elaborate home, but the appropriate temperature and humidity are vital to their health.
+Land hermit crabs come from warm tropical climates and, therefore, they need a warm, humid environment to survive.

-Sand is the substrate of choice for hermit crabs, although there are a couple of other options.
-Sand is nice because the crabs like to burrow down into their substrate and sand provides a good outlet for this natural behavior.
-Playground sand (found at home improvement stores) works well and is inexpensive.
-You may want to rinse, dry, and bake the sand (at 300 F) to sterilize it, and it can be re-washed and used again.
-Aquarium sand is fine as well.
+Sand is the substrate of choice for hermit crabs because they like to burrow down into it.
+Playground sand, which can be found at home improvement stores, works well and is inexpensive, though aquarium sand is fine as well.
+You may want to rinse, dry, and bake the sand (at 300 degrees F) to sterilize it, and it can be rewashed and used again.
 Calcium-based sands are nice and come in a wide array of colors but are expensive.

 Other options include fiber bedding made for reptiles such as the coconut fiber-based bedding called Forest Bedding.
 The fiber is ground quite find, so it is nearly like soil, so it is good for burrowing.
 Crushed coral is also a nice choice, but you may want to provide an area with Forest Bedding or sand as your hermit crabs may prefer these substrates for molting.
 Avoid the use of gravel or wood shavings.

-Hermit crabs are happiest kept at 72-80 F (22-27 C).
-If the temperature drops below 72 F on a regular basis, the crabs will likely become weak, stressed, and ill.
-Unless living in a tropical climate, most owners will need to use a heater at least part of the time to keep the crab tank at optimal temperatures.
+Hermit crabs are happiest kept at 72 degrees F to 80 degrees F (22 degrees C to 27 degrees C).
+If the temperature drops below 72 degrees F on a regular basis, the crabs will likely become weak, stressed, and ill.
+Unless you live in a tropical climate, you will need to use a heater at least part of the time to keep the crab tank at optimal temperatures.
 Undertank heaters, lights, or a combination of both can be used to maintain appropriate temperatures.

 Undertank heaters (UTH) can be placed under one end of the tank to provide a warm side and a cooler side.
 These will raise the temperature a few degrees above room temperature.
 For ideal temperature control, these can be combined with a thermostat to maintain a given temperature, or you can put them on a timer to come on and off to maintain temperatures.
 Invest in a good thermometer for inside the tank, and monitor the temperature near the substrate.
-If the heater isn't heating the tank up enough, try removing some of the substrate over the heater—the thinner substrate will increase the heat in the tank.
+If the heater isn't heating the tank up enough, try removing some of the substrates over the heater—the thinner substrate will increase the heat in the tank.
 If the tank is getting too warm, you can increase the depth of the substrate.
 Some experimentation may be necessary to get good, stable temperatures.
-Make sure that there is a temperature gradient in the tank, so the crabs have a choice of what temperature they want to be at.
+Make sure that there is a temperature gradient in the tank, so the crabs have a choice of temperatures.

 In the past, it was thought that hermit crabs were nocturnal and providing lights could be stressful for the crabs.
 However, low wattage and special night light bulbs are a good option, and many crab owners have found their crabs became more active with lighting and even bask near the lights when lighting was added to the tank.
-Be sure to provide a light-dark cycle (12 hours light and 12 hours dark seems to work well).
-This means day glow or fluorescent bulbs should only be off at night (at night, special nighttime bulbs can be used if desired).
+Be sure to provide a light-dark cycle, such as 12 hours of light and 12 hours of dark.
+This means day glow or fluorescent bulbs should only be off at night, though special nighttime bulbs can be used if desired.
 Using a desk lamp to heat the tank, or high wattage reptile bulbs, may overheat the tank and be too drying, so these are not recommended.

 Along with the proper temperature, adequate humidity in the tank is vitally important to hermit crabs.
-Since crabs "breathe" via gills, the proper exchange of oxygen by the crabs depends on the humidity in the air, so if the tank air is too dry, the crabs will essentially suffocate.
-They need a relative humidity of around 70-80%, and since this is so important to the crabs it is worth investing in a humidity meter (hygrometer), so you can make sure the crabs will be okay.
-You should be able to find one in the reptile section of the pet store.
+Because crabs "breathe" via gills, the proper exchange of oxygen by the crabs depends on the humidity in the air.
+If the tank air is too dry, the crabs will essentially suffocate.
+They need a relative humidity of around 70 percent to 80 percent.
+Because this is so important to the crabs it is worth investing in a humidity meter, known as a hygrometer, which you can find in the reptile section of the pet store.
 Excess humidity is not desirable either as it will cause condensation as well as encouraging the growth of bacteria and fungus in the tank.

 There are three necessities for furnishing the cage: stuff to climb on, a water bowl, and food dish.

-Land hermit crabs love to climb, and this is a good way to provide some exercise.
+- Climbing: Land hermit crabs love to climb, and this is a good way to provide some exercise.
 Choya (or cholla) wood is ideal and can be arranged to allow climbing.
 Pieces of coral, driftwood, and other types of wood can be used—the reptile section of the pet store is a good place to look for a variety or check the online hermit crab retailers listed below.
-Look in the aquarium, reptile, and small animals sections of your pet store to find a variety of interesting climbing, basking, and hiding structures that are easy to clean and could be used for hermit crabs.
 Artificial plants are also a great addition to the crab tank.
-You can periodically change things around or add different items to provide some variety and interest for the crabs.
-Some enterprising individuals even use Lego to build climbing structures for their crabs.
+Periodically change things around or add different items to provide some variety and interest for the crabs.
+Some enterprising individuals even use Legos to build climbing structures for their crabs.

-For food dishes, you will want something shallow, sturdy, and easy to clean.
+- Food: For food dishes, you will want something shallow, sturdy, and easy to clean.
 Flattened heavy plastic dishes made to look like rocks can be found in the reptile section, or you can use shallow ceramic dishes made for small animals.
-Some people also use natural sea shells (the flatter half shells) for feeding.
+Some people also use natural sea shells for feeding.